Jassi10000-zz/Jassi10000/README.md

 </p>

+## Here are some facts about me :

+- 🔭 I’m currently a Student
+- 🌱 I’m currently learning DSA & Web Technologies
+- 👯 I’m looking to collaborate on Open Source Projects
+- 🤔 I’m looking for help with Web Devlepment
+- 💬 Ask me about DSA and Web Development
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sagarbarapatre02/)
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I love sleeping too much

 - 🌱 I’m currently learning **New Tech Stuff**
 - 💬 Ask me about Java, C++, C
 - 📫 How to reach me: [Linkedln](https://www.linkedin.com/in/jaskeerat-singh-5438531a6/), [Gmail](jaskeerat10000@gmail.com)